List of Algerian football players in foreign leagues: The history of Algerian players in Europe

-At the level of individual titles Mahrez won the 2016 PFA Players' Player of the Year award.
+At the level of individual titles, Mahrez won the 2016 PFA Players' Player of the Year award.
 He was the first African to earn the accolade.
-There is also Ali Benarbia achieved the best player award in the French league with Girondins de Bordeaux.
-Sofiane Hanni also won the best player award. in the Belgian league with Mechelen as the first Algerian player achieves this award, El Arabi Hillel Soudani also with Dinamo Zagreb he won his first trophy in Croatia as the best player in the Prva liga after a vote of all the captains of the Prva liga Croatian clubs. as for at the level scorers There are only two Algerian players have achieved the title of top scorer of the league is in Europe, namely Ahmed Oudjani in the French league and Jabbour in Greek league and there are also Madjer, who won the title top scorer in the European Cup 1987–88 season. as for Makhloufi is considered the best Algerian scorer in Europe with 170 goal, including 156 in the league, followed by Djebbour 132 goal which 110 in the league comes after Dahleb 115 goal, including 102 in the league. as for more than play games just in the leagues there Rachid Mekhloufi with 360 games, Abdelkader Ferhaoui 343, Ryad Boudebouz by 328, Mustapha Dahleb by 321 and finally Mohamed Salem 308 games. on the other hand more than hat-tricks record is Makhloufi 9 all hat-tricks with Saint-Étienne then Madjer by 5 and finally Ahmed Oudjani and El Arbi Hillel Soudani by 4 hat-tricks.
+Ali Benarbia also achieved the best player award in the French league with Girondins de Bordeaux.
+Sofiane Hanni also won the best player award in the Belgian league with Mechelen as the first Algerian player to achieve this award.
+El Arabi Hillel Soudani, with Dinamo Zagreb, also won his first trophy in Croatia as the best player in the Prva liga after a vote of all the captains of the Prva liga Croatian clubs.
+As for top scorers, only two Algerian players have achieved the title of top scorer of a league in Europe: Ahmed Oudjani in the French league and Jabbour in the Greek league.
+Madjer also won the title of top scorer in the European Cup in the 1987–88 season.
+Makhloufi is considered the best Algerian scorer in Europe with 170 goals, including 156 in the league, followed by Djebbour with 132 goals, of which 110 were in the league, and then Dahleb with 115 goals, including 102 in the league.
+For the most games played in leagues, there is Rachid Mekhloufi with 360 games, Abdelkader Ferhaoui with 343, Ryad Boudebouz with 328, Mustapha Dahleb with 321, and finally Mohamed Salem with 308 games.
+On the other hand, the record for most hat-tricks is held by Makhloufi with 9, all with Saint-Étienne, then Madjer with 5, and finally Ahmed Oudjani and El Arbi Hillel Soudani with 4 hat-tricks.

-At the level of countries have made Algerians players 61 title in France which is sixteen league, twenty five cup, nine Coupe de la Ligue and eleven Trophée des Champions after that Luxembourg twenty title, fourteen League and six cups and finally Scotland thirteen title, five Premiership, four Cup and four League Cup.
-Other countries where the Algerians players at least won one title is the 17th state in the following figure Azerbaijan, Belgium, Bulgaria, Croatia, Cyprus, England, Finland, Germany, Greece, Hungary, Italy, Northern Ireland, Portugal, Romania, Switzerland, Czechoslovak and Turkey. the beginning of sparkling Algeria national team in 2009 began Algerian players Shares rise in Europe, such as El Arbi Hillel Soudani, who moved from ASO Chlef to Vitória Guimarães from Portugal.
-There are also Islam Slimani from CR Belouizdad to Sporting CP and then moved to Leicester City as the most expensive transfer deal for Algerian player in the history, The transfer fee paid to Sporting was reported as £28 million, a club record for Leicester. also there is the Paradou AC/JMG "El Ankaoui" Academy, which graduated many players to Europe and they are Ramy Bensebaini, Youcef Attal, Haithem Loucif, Farid El Mellali and Hicham Boudaoui who became the most expensive Algerian player has moved from an Algerian club to Europe with 4,000,000 euros.
+At the country level, Algerian players have won 61 titles in France: sixteen league, twenty-five cup, nine Coupe de la Ligue and eleven Trophée des Champions.
+After that comes Luxembourg with twenty titles: fourteen League and six cups, and finally Scotland with thirteen titles: five Premiership, four Cup and four League Cup.
+Other countries where Algerian players have won at least one title are the 17 states in the following figure: Azerbaijan, Belgium, Bulgaria, Croatia, Cyprus, England, Finland, Germany, Greece, Hungary, Italy, Northern Ireland, Portugal, Romania, Switzerland, Czechoslovak and Turkey.
+With the beginning of the Algeria national team's sparkling form in 2009, Algerian players' shares began to rise in Europe, such as El Arbi Hillel Soudani, who moved from ASO Chlef to Vitória Guimarães of Portugal.
+There are also Islam Slimani from CR Belouizdad to Sporting CP, who then moved to Leicester City in the most expensive transfer deal for an Algerian player in history.
+The transfer fee paid to Sporting was reported as £28 million, a club record for Leicester.
+There is also the Paradou AC/JMG "El Ankaoui" Academy, which graduated many players to Europe, including Ramy Bensebaini, Youcef Attal, Haithem Loucif, Farid El Mellali and Hicham Boudaoui, who became the most expensive Algerian player to move from an Algerian club to Europe, at €4,000,000.